bpkleer/typst-modern-acad-cv/lib.typ

   // let location = ""
   // let description = ""
   let subset = (:)  // // Initialize the subset dict
-  let dictionary = yaml(metadata.paths.at(what)) // setting input
+  let dictionary = what // setting input
-  let multilingual = yaml(metadata.paths.i18n) // setting language support

   // Iterate over each key in the database for key in dictionary.keys() {